Sign-in logs in Azure Active Directory

 Client app - The type of the client app used to connect to your tenant:

-Due to privacy commitments, Azure AD does not populate this field this field to the home tenant in the case of a cross-tenant scenario.
+Due to privacy commitments, Azure AD does not populate this field to the home tenant in the case of a cross-tenant scenario.

 |Authenticated SMTP||Used by POP and IMAP client's to send email messages.|

 |Autodiscover||Used by Outlook and EAS clients to find and connect to mailboxes in Exchange Online.|